-The preparer penalties under section 6694 generally may be avoided if a position is sufficiently disclosed and is not frivolous.
+The preparer penalties generally may be avoided if a position is sufficiently disclosed and is not frivolous.

 Note.
 For more information about the accuracy-related penalty and preparer penalties, and the means of avoiding these penalties, see Regulations sections 1.6662, 1.6664, and 1.6694.